frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Notebook

-This feature for including Jypiter Notebooks is being developed at the moment.
+This feature for including Jupyter Notebooks is being developed at the moment.

 ## Report